-ENROLLMENT PROCEDURES: children must be 3 years old or 4 years old by October 1st of the current school year and all families must reside in the city of Orange.
+Children must be 3 years old or 4 years old by October I st of the current school year and all families must reside in the city of Orange.
 Preschool registration is held throughout the school year.
 Please call the Orange Early Childhood Center for dates and times: 973-677-4000 ext.
-1904, 1918 or 1903

-The following is required at the time of registration:
+1701 The following is required at the time of registration:

-- A current lease, mortgage statement, deed, water bill, tax bill. - > Two additional proof of residency: i.e. utility bill, bank statement, cable bill, current driver's license, or current car insurance card, or current car registration, current pay stub, medical insurance bill, and state benefit statement or public assistance document. - Birth certificate (original) - Childs immunization record
+- A current lease, mortgage statement, deed, water bill, tax bill. - Two additional proofs of residency: i.e., utility bill, bank statement, cable bill, current driver's license, or current car insurance card, or current car registration, current pay stub, medical insurance bill, and state benefit statement or public assistance document. - ➤ Birth certificate (original) - > Child's immunization record